 Your Vivint technician, or “Smart Home Pro,” plays the starring role in your installation.
 While you likely won’t get the same technician and experience we did, we think sharing our experience will be instructional.

 So there we were, sitting in the living room enjoying our coffee, when the doorbell rang.
-It had been a few days since we took down our Ring Doorbell, so we got up and answered our door like they used to back in the 1900’s.

 “Name’s Don,” the young man said.
 “Looks like you have a Vivint installation today.”